rubocop/ruby-style-guide/README.md

     ```

 * Avoid `alias` when `alias_method` will do.
-* Use `OptionParser` for parsing complex command line options and
-`ruby -s` for trivial command line options.
-* Code in a functional way, avoiding mutation when that makes sense.
 * Avoid needless metaprogramming.
 * Do not mutate arguments unless that is the purpose of the method.
 * Avoid more than three levels of block nesting.
-* Be consistent.
-In an ideal world, be consistent with these guidelines.
-* Use common sense.

-# Contributing

-Nothing written in this guide is set in stone.
-It's my desire to work
-together with everyone interested in Ruby coding style, so that we could
-ultimately create a resource that will be beneficial to the entire Ruby
-community.

-Feel free to open tickets or send pull requests with improvements.
-Thanks in
-advance for your help!

-# Spread the Word

-A community-driven style guide is of little use to a community that
-doesn't know about its existence.
-Tweet about the guide, share it with
-your friends and colleagues.
-Every comment, suggestion or opinion we
-get makes the guide just a little bit better.
-And we want to have the
-best possible guide, don't we?